mainstringargs/myshelf/README.md

-# Jekyll for mainstringargs portfolio
+# Myshelf -- Your Standalone Bookshelf

 See:  https://mainstringargs.github.io/myshelf